-Dogs can also get sick from drinking water that’s been contaminated with chemicals, such as fertilizers or pesticides.
-Symptoms of waterborne illness in dogs can vary depending on the type of bacteria or virus they’ve been exposed to.
-Some common symptoms include:
+Dogs can also get sick from drinking water that’s been contaminated with fertilizers or pesticides.
+Symptoms of waterborne illness in dogs can vary depending on the type of bacteria or virus they’ve been exposed to, but often include:

 - loss of appetite;

 The blockage may be caused by something your dog ate, such as a bone or toy.
-It could also be caused by a foreign object that’s stuck in his digestive system.
+A foreign object like that can be stuck in his digestive system for a long time.
 If the blockage isn’t removed, it can cause serious health problems, including death.

-If your dog is throwing up after drinking water, there’s a chance they have parasites.
 Giardia is a type of parasite that can infect your dog’s intestines, and it’s usually contracted by drinking contaminated water.
 Symptoms of giardiasis include vomiting, diarrhea, and weight loss.
-If you suspect your dog has giardiasis, take them to the vet for a diagnosis and treatment.

 Other parasites that can cause vomiting in dogs include roundworms and tapeworms.
-These parasites can be contracted in a number of ways, such as from contact with contaminated soil or eating infected prey.
-Symptoms of roundworm and tapeworm infections include vomiting, weight loss, and a poor appetite.
-If you think your dog has either of these parasites, take them to the vet for treatment.
+These parasites can be contracted in a number of ways, such as contact with contaminated soil or eating infected prey.
+If you think your dog has parasites, take them to the vet for treatment.

 Dogs can be sensitive to certain ingredients in their food, just like people.
 If your dog is throwing up after drinking water, it may be because they have a sensitivity to something in their food.
 There are a few things you can do to figure out if this is the case: